A Lesson to Learn: Guardforce AI Co. Limited (GFAI)

 GFAI’s Market Performance

-GFAI stocks went down by -15.87% for the week, with a monthly drop of -14.52% and a quarterly performance of -66.98%.
-The volatility ratio for the week stands at 11.64% while the volatility levels for the past 30 days are set at 11.31% for Guardforce AI Co.
+GFAI stocks went up by 33.88% for the week, with a monthly jump of 33.88% and a quarterly performance of -53.31%.
+The volatility ratio for the week stands at 27.14% while the volatility levels for the past 30 days are set at 15.09% for Guardforce AI Co.
 Limited.
-The simple moving average for the period of the last 20 days is 41.45% for GFAI stocks with a simple moving average of -28.70% for the last 200 days.
+The simple moving average for the period of the last 20 days is 39.73% for GFAI stocks with a simple moving average of -29.57% for the last 200 days.

-During the last 5 trading sessions, GFAI rose by +2.48%, in comparison to the 20-day moving average, which settled at $1.1639.
+During the last 5 trading sessions, GFAI rose by +33.88%, in comparison to the 20-day moving average, which settled at $1.1829.
 In addition, Guardforce AI Co.
-Limited saw -1.85% in overturn over a single year, with a tendency to cut further losses.
+Limited saw 50.00% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for GFAI